BSc Agricultural Business Management with Foundation Year

 Our BSc Agricultural Business Management with Foundation degree will enable you develop core academic skills and become a successful manager or consultant within the agricultural sector.

 This four-year programme includes a foundation year that leads directly into the three-year BSc Agricultural Business Management course.
-It provides an excellent route to a degree in agricultural business management if you do not have the typical entry requirements.

 The foundation year will provide you with the skills and knowledge to succeed at university.
 You’ll develop core skills in academic study, writing and research.

 Your subject-specific studies will focus on basic principles in:

 - sustainability and environment.

 Your learning will be delivered through a combination of lectures, tutorials, practical classes and workshops.